brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 <iframe width='100%' height='600' frameBorder='0' src='http://a.tiles.mapbox.com/v3/brunosan.map-usc1zz4y.html#5/38.880209498082706/-77.11475372314449'></iframe>

 There are surely many more things one can do, but I leave the train here.
 It has been an amazing experience.
 I enjoyed the training.
 Running the marathon was a challenge but not a suffering and I really enjoyed doing it.
 Playing around with this data has also been very fun!

+Now I don´t know If I want to try a trail marathon, an ultra, or a triathlon :)

 Ideas?
 Comments?
 Thanks!!